CUA51015 Diploma of Screen and Media (Specialist Make-up Services)

 If we are able to offer you a place on the course, we will contact you in mid-December.

-As a graduate of the NIDA Vocational Diploma of Screen and Media (Specialist Make-up Services) you have the skills and knowledge to be employed in a range of industries, including theatre, dance, opera, concerts, events, television and film.
+As a graduate of the NIDA CUA51015 Diploma of Screen and Media (Specialist Make-up Services) you have the skills and knowledge to be employed in a range of industries, including theatre, dance, opera, concerts, events, television and film.

 - Make-up artist